 Tenant has three children.
 We don't have signed rental agreement was all verbal did agree to split rent half on first and half two weeks later.
 She has yet to do this.
 She never paid in full for January 2017 and has paid nothing in February.
-I contacted her said I will work with her but she has to...
+I contacted her said I will work with her but she...
 Read more »

 We keep our parking / walking areas clear and de-iced but the main driveways into the park are an icy mess.
 If someone slides off, who is responsible?
 I'd think the park but can find no published law on the subject.

-I'm 20, almost 21, have a job, going to college, was briefly in the military, came out, had nowhere to go, had to move back in with parents, I pay my mother 200$ a month in rent to live there and she tells me suddenly I can't lock my door because it's her house and disrespectful, I'm 20 for gods...
+I'm 20, almost 21, have a job, going to college, was briefly in the military, came out, had nowhere to go, had to move back in with parents, I pay my mother 200$ a month in rent to live there and she tells me suddenly I can't lock my door because it's her house and disrespectful,...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.